AnastasiiaAsti/balance/README.md

 # purpose:

-A responsive, full stack CRUD application that utilizes a node/mongodb backend.
+A full stack CRUD application that utilizes a node/mongodb backend.
 Let's you add, update and store asanas

 # Technologies Used